Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations: Motivations

 \subsection{Models of Representation}

-Kay et al.\ \cite{Kay2015-yl} demonstrated that Google Image Search not only underrepresented women in occupational results but also exaggerated existing gender stereotypes, shifting perceptions of who works in those fields.
-They introduced three models of representation: a \textit{reality model} (outputs mirror real-world data), a \textit{stereotype model} (outputs exaggerate demographic skews), and a \textit{balanced model} (outputs equalize representation across groups).
-Building on this typology and more recent audits of generative systems \cite{Metaxa2021-ty,Guilbeault2024-ej,Bianchi2023-zt}, we extend the framework to capture five systematic patterns in large-scale persona generation (Fig.~\ref{fig:illustrative_models}).
+Kay et al. \cite{Kay2015-yl} showed that Google Image Search not only underrepresented women in occupational results but also exaggerated existing gender stereotypes, shaping perceptions of who works in which fields.
+They introduced three models of representation: a reality model (outputs mirror real-world data), a stereotype model (outputs exaggerate demographic skews), and a balanced model (outputs equalize representation across groups).
+Building on this typology and subsequent audits of generative systems \cite{Metaxa2021-ty,Guilbeault2024-ej,Bianchi2023-zt}, we extend this framework to capture five systematic patterns in large-scale persona generation (Fig.~\ref{fig:illustrative_models}).